Donate Land to Protect the Place You Love

 Property and Land Donations

-When a donor makes a gift of property, lands with high conservation values often become preserves, where they are managed to protect qualities such as wildlife habitat, open space, or public enjoyment.
-Developed land or properties with other appropriate uses can be utilized as leverage for other important conservation acquisitions and transactions.
+When a donor makes a gift of property, lands with high conservation values often become preserves, which are managed to protect qualities such as wildlife habitat, open space, or public enjoyment.
+Developed land or properties that are not appropriate as preserves can be sold to enable the purchase of conservation priority lands.

-If you are interested in donating your land or property to further the mission of the Whidbey Camano Land Trust, please contact Ryan Elting at email@example.com or 360.222.3310.
+If you are interested in donating your land or property to further the mission of the Whidbey Camano Land Trust, please contact Kurt Schlimme at Kurt@wclt.org or 360.222.3310.